The J-1 visa is available to authorized aliens participating in exchange visitor programs in the US.

-- It is a visa category for teachers, students, professors, researchers and apprentices.
-This visa allows its holders to work in the institution where they study or train for up to 18 months.
+- It is a visa for teachers, students, professors, researchers and trainees.
+This visa allows its holders to work in the institution where they study or train;

-- The spouse and children of the holder of this visa can also accompany him while he remains in the United States.
-Furthermore, the spouse is authorized to work as long as the support of the visa holder does not depend on their work.
+- The spouse and children of the visa holder may also accompany them while in the US.
+In addition, the spouse is authorized to work as long as the visa holder’s support is not dependent on their work;

-- English proficiency or commitment to learn it while studying/working is required.
+- Proficiency in the English language is required or a commitment to learn it while studying/working;

-- Already possess a sufficient level of knowledge or study in the area to start the internship.
+- You must already have a sufficient level of knowledge or study in the area to start the internship;

-- Have a host company and an approved sponsor application.
+- Have a sponsor company and an approved sponsor application;

-- It is aimed at any foreigner who wishes to study at a US university / institution (public/private) full time.
+- It is intended for any alien national who wishes to study full-time at a US university or institution (public/private);

-- Requires pre-enrollment at the selected US university or educational institution.
+- Requires pre-registration at the selected US university or educational institution;

-- English proficiency must be tested using the TOEFL test.
-Except that the object of study is English.
+- Proficiency in the English language must be proven by means of the TOEFL exam.
+Unless the object of study is English;

-- Demonstrate that you have sufficient financial means to cover your education and living expenses.
+- Demonstrate that you have sufficient financial means to cover your study and living expenses;

-- After enrolling, the university issues form I-20A-B that is sent to the consulate or embassy.
+- After enrollment, the university issues the I-20A-B form which is sent to the consulate or embassy;

-- The applicant must complete and submit forms DS-156 and DS-157 (must only be completed by men between the ages of 16 and 45).
-Like form DS-158.
+- The applicant must complete and submit the DS-156 and DS-157 forms (only to be completed by men between the ages of 16 and 45).
+Just like the DS-158 form.